Heinrich Retschury

-Heinrich Retschury (5 January 1887 – 11 June 1944) was an Austrian football player, referee, coach and official.
+Heinrich Carl Franz Retschury (5 January 1887 – 15 December 1944) was an Austrian football player, referee, coach and official.
 He played for First Vienna FC and the Austrian team as defender.

 Career

 Heinrich Retschury played for First Vienna FC as defender.
 Together with Wilhelm Eipeldauer he formed the defence of the club.
 He also played in the Austria national football team.
 His first match was a 4:0 win against Transleithanien.
 Transleithanien was the Hungarian part of the Austrian-Hungary Empire.
 He played another 5 times in the team.
 His last appearance for Austria was a 1:8 versus England on 1 June 1909.
 Later he was a member of the Olympic squad for the Stockholm Olympic games in 1912, but he did not play there.

 Coach

-During the First World War he was caretaker of the football national team because the coach Hugo Meisl became a soldier.
+During the First World War he became caretaker of the Austrian national football team while coach Hugo Meisl was serving on the front.
 (23 matches: 6 won, 4 draws, 13 lost).
-Also in the year 1937, after the death of Hugo Meisl, he became caretaker of the national team (5 matches: 2 won, 1 draw, 2 lost) and reached the qualification for the 1938 FIFA World Cup where Austria did not play, because the country was occupied by Germany.
+He became caretaker of the national team again in 1937, after the death of Hugo Meisl.
+(5 matches: 2 won, 1 draw, 2 lost) Under Retschury, the team qualified for the 1938 FIFA World Cup, but finally did not appear at the tournament, as the country was annexed by Nazi Germany.